Analysis | With endless games, MLB’s postseason has become a test of endurance — for the fans

 For 3 hours 54 minutes, the Padres and Dodgers … well, they mostly did nothing besides toss the ball back and forth between the pitchers and catchers, then every few minutes swap the pitcher out for a fresh one.
 The Dodgers won, 5-1, in what felt more like a battle of attrition than an athletic contest.

-By comparison, Game 4 of the NBA Finals between the Los Angeles Lakers and Miami Heat started about a half-hour earlier than the Dodgers-Padres game, and finished at 11:39 p.m., when the baseball game was still in the sixth inning.
-The basketball game, completed in a sparkling 2 hours 29 minutes, could have tipped off at 11 p.m. sharp and still beat the baseball game to the finish line.
+By comparison, Game 4 of the NBA Finals between the Los Angeles Lakers and Miami Heat started about a half-hour earlier than the Dodgers-Padres game and finished at 11:39 p.m., when the baseball game was still in the sixth inning.
+The basketball game, completed in a sparkling 2:29, could have tipped off at 11 p.m. sharp and still beaten the baseball game to the finish line.

 And the Dodgers-Padres game wasn’t an isolated event.
-That same night, Game 2 of the American League Division Series between the New York Yankees and Tampa Bay Rays lasted 3 hours 43 minutes.
+That same night, Game 2 of the American League Division Series between the New York Yankees and Tampa Bay Rays lasted 3:43 — with the Yankees setting a postseason record by striking out 18 times.
 And on Sept.
-30, Game 2 of the Yankees-Cleveland Indians first-round series took a staggering 4 hours 50 minutes — the longest nine-inning game in baseball history.
+30, Game 2 of the Yankees-Cleveland Indians first-round series took a staggering 4:50 — the longest nine-inning game in baseball history.
 (And that doesn’t even include a pair of short rain delays.)

 But this isn’t another get-off-my-lawn diatribe about the out-of-control length of baseball games — though they are longer than ever, with an average nine-inning game requiring a record 3:07 during the 2020 regular season, a number that has swollen to 3:29 this postseason (through Tuesday night’s games).
 Much of that difference can be explained by the longer between-innings commercial breaks in the postseason.
 But not all of it.

-The problem for baseball isn’t so much the length of games but the pace of play, and despite the compelling story lines in these playoffs — young superstars such as Ronald Acuña Jr. and Fernando Tatis Jr., blue-blood franchises like the Dodgers and New York Yankees, the coronavirus survivor narrative of the Miami Marlins and the rejuvenation of the villainous Houston Astros — it sits below the surface like a dark undercurrent, representing an existential crisis the sport has yet to get its collective arms around.
+The problem for baseball isn’t so much the length of games but the pace of play, and despite the compelling story lines in these playoffs — young superstars such as Ronald Acuña Jr. and Fernando Tatis Jr., blue-blood franchises such as the Dodgers and New York Yankees, the novel coronavirus survivor narrative of the Miami Marlins and the rejuvenation of the villainous Houston Astros — it sits below the surface like a dark undercurrent, representing an existential crisis MLB has yet to get its arms around.

 Take the Dodgers-Padres game.
 In nearly four hours of baseball, there were only seven hits — none of them home runs (a rarity in this era of all-or-nothing at-bats).
 But there were 14 walks (10 of them issued by the Padres) and 21 strikeouts (14 from Dodgers hitters), and there were a total of 12 pitching changes, eight of which occurred mid-inning.